 Set 1-3 goals.

-- Typically, if you set over 3 goals, you’ll likely succeed in them.
-Keep the number of goals you set to a minimum so you can focus your attention towards them.
+Typically, if you set over 3 goals, you’ll likely succeed in them.
+Keep the number of goals you set to a minimum so you can focus your attention on them.

 Develop your plan of how to actually achieve this goal